-- prior to the competition date all competitors will be invited to attend a training day where they will receive all the outline scenarios in preparation for the final - competitors will be provided with competitor briefs and all the necessary resources and instructions on the days of competition to complete the required exercises - a competition briefing and period of familiarisation will be scheduled to allow competitors to become acquainted with the competition area, materials and equipment that will be use during the competition and the tasks to be completed.
+- prior to the competition date all competitors will be invited to attend a training workshop that will be geared to helping them prepare for the final - during the training workshop, competitors will be provided with competitor briefs and guidance in relation to the exercises they will be required to complete at the final. - At the final a competition briefing, and period of familiarisation will be scheduled to allow competitors to become acquainted with the competition area, materials and any equipment that will be use.